How to soothe facial redness

 Heat causes blood vessel dilation, making them expand and fill with more blood giving the skin a pink/red glow.
 To calm flushed skin, try wrapping a clean face cloth around an ice pack and gently apply to the skin until the redness subsides.

 If you’re struggling to be as cool as a cucumber, it might take some lifestyle changes to make an impact.
 Stress triggers inflammatory responses within the body and can make the skin even more sensitive.
-Depending on the level of stress you’re going through, some simple measures like taking 5 minutes to do some breathwork every day (or watch your favourite episode of Gilmore Girls!) can make the difference.
+Depending on the level of stress you’re going through, some simple measures like taking 5 minutes to do some breathwork every day can make the difference.

 Don’t try to scrub it away